Tensor Denoising via Amplification and Stable Rank Methods: Amplification and Stable Rank Denoising

-where $V_j$ are vector spaces and $s$ is a vector in some $V_i$.
 In \cite{rudelson2007sampling}, the notion of a \textit{stable rank} for matrices was introduced, in which the matrix rank function $rank(A)$, is replaced by the \emph{numerical rank function}, $\frac{\Vert A\Vert^2}{\Vert A\Vert_{\sigma}^2}$, or the related \emph{stable nuclear rank} $\frac{\Vert A\Vert_{\star}^2}{\Vert A\Vert^2}$.
 These ranks are stable in the sense that small perturbations of the values of the matrix $A$ will not change their value.
-Extending this methodology to tensors, the \textit{stable slice rank} is defined as
+Extending this methodology to tensors, we can define the \textit{stable slice rank} as